Frogli/OmnisStudioHighlighter/README.md

 ## Installation

 ### Package Control
-Easiest way is via the Package Control plugin.
+Easiest way is via the Package Control package.
 Which can be found at https://sublime.wbond.net.
-After installation of this plugin:
+After installation of this package:
 1. Click in the menubar on Tools > Command Palette
 2. Type 'Install' (without the quotes).
-3. Select PAc'ddddd
+3. Select 'Package Control: Install Package'
-'
+4. Type 'OmnisStudio' and select the line with OmnisStudioHighlighter

 ### Manual

 Clone the repository in your Sublime Text "Packages" directory: